TechRancher/TOS_Trend_Indicator/README.md

 1. This is where you can type in Trend_Indicator to look for it through hundreds of different Studies.
 2. Trend_Indicator will be displayed in this area if you had imported it correctly.
 Highlight by clicking on Trend_Indicator in this area.
-3. Now to add to chart you can click on Add selected.
+3. Now to add to the chart you can click on Add selected.
 4. Once added to your chart it will appear in Price area.
 5. Clicking on the gear icon will access the customization of Trend_Indicator to make your trend detection more accurate.